amanverma123-prog/DSA_by-Aman/Strings/README.md

 * Avoiding unordered_map default insertion bugs using `.count()`
 * Handling edge cases in mapping problems (duplicate mappings, mismatches)
 * Frequency hashing using fixed-size arrays for lowercase alphabets
+* Frequency-based palindrome construction using hashing
+* Understanding odd vs even frequency contribution in palindrome problems
+* Greedy usage of characters for maximizing palindrome length
+* Using `freq - 1` to convert odd frequencies into usable even counts
+* Efficient counting using unordered_map in string problems

 ---